Amann & Söhne: History

 Alfred Amann died in 1942.
 Alfred Pielenz, his son-in-law, was nominated to become his successor.
 He guided the company through the last years of war, during which the production stagnated, as well as through the postwar years, during which the production was slowly being reconstructed.

 In 1955, the Bönnigheim-based company pioneered with the production of endless synthetic sewing threads.

 In 1993/1994, AMANN acquired Ackermann-Göggingen AG, a traditional Augsburg-based company along with its dye-house.
 Moreover, in 1996 a fully automatic industrial central warehouse was inaugurated in Erligheim.

 In 2002, AMANN extended its product portfolio and launched a novel specialty program for technical textiles.

 Hanns A. Pielenz, Alfred Pielenz' son, retired in 2004 after 36 years of being the executive manager.
 Bodo Th.
 Bölzle was nominated to become his successor.
 In 2006, the company opened a new production plant in Brasov, Romania.

 In 2008, Oxley Thread Ltd., one of the most famous European sewing thread manufactures was acquired by AMANN.
 In 2009, AMANN established a new production plant in Yancheng, China.
 Furthermore, the company launched a new label including products made of recycled polyester and organic cotton in 2009.

 In 2013, the company expanded to Bangladesh and opened a new production plant in the capital Dhaka.

 In 2016, AMANN inaugurated its new R&D center, the AMANN Innovation Lab, based in Augsburg.
 In 2017, AMANN inaugurated its Sewing Technology Center, which is based in the AMANN headquarters in Bönnigheim.

 In the Vietnamese coastal city of Đà Nẵng, AMANN opened its third production site on Asian soil in 2019.
 This plant will primarily produce sewing threads for the apparel and footwear industry.

 Furthermore, AMANN joined the UN Global Compact in 2019 and published its first Sustainability Report.

 In early 2020, AMANN launched its new sustainable product range.
-This consists of the Recycled line, sewing threads made from 100% recycled PET bottles, and the Cradle to Cradle® GOLD certified Lifecyce line.
+This consists of the Recycled line, sewing threads made from 100% recycled PET bottles, and the Cradle to Cradle GOLD certified Lifecyce line.
 Moreover, Lifecycle Polyamide became the world's first recycled polyamide sewing thread.

 In 2020, AMANN was announced as one of the TOP 50 Sustainability & Climate Leaders by United Nations.
 The organization recognized AMANN's special global efforts in terms of sustainability, e.g. specifically mentioning that the AMANN Bangladesh production site “was the first plant to achieve GRS certification by following best practices with regards to safety, service and quality – utilising sophisticated machinery to produce sewing and embroidery thread for the fashion industry.”

-Today, AMANN counts approx. 2,600 employees (incl. production plants, subsidiaries and distributors) in more than 100 countries.
-The management consists of Wolfgang Findeis, Ivo Herzog, Peter Morgalla and Arved Westerkamp.

-The daily production output amounts to approx. 1 million kilometers of thread.
+Amann currently has approximately 2,700 employees in more than 100 countries, including production sites, subsidiaries and distribution partners.
+In 2025, the Amann Group's Executive Board consists of Markus Nicolaus (CEO), Christine Bauer (CCO), Ivo Herzog (CSIO) and Peter Morgalla (COO).
+Through the Amann Group, the company remains owned by the Pielenz family and the Hanns A. Pielenz Foundation.